threshold-network/design-system-docs/README.md

 To be the most effective, a design system should adhere to the following:
 * **Consistent**.
 The way components are built and managed follows a predictable pattern.
 * **Independent**.
 The design system is built as a standalone and a single source of truth.
 * **Reusable**.
 The components are built so they can be reused in many contexts.
-While it seems like a simple concept, deciding the level of specificity is one of the trickiest things about modular design.
-The more specific something is, the less reusable it is.
+While it seems like a simple concept, deciding the level of specificity is tricky - the more specific something is, the less reusable it is.
 * **Accessible**.
 It’s usable by as many people as possible, no matter how they access the web.

 ## Table of Contents